 For the A level, there are three exams that cover all four general topic areas together with the film and literary text.
 Unit 1 (Listening, Reading and Writing) will check your comprehension of a variety of texts and extracts, with all the questions being in French.
 You will also have two translations of 100 words each: one into French and one into English.
 Unit 2 (Writing) consists of two 300-word essays in French with questions set on the film and the text studied.
 Unit 3 (Speaking) will be a discussion of a theme based on a stimulus card followed by a presentation and a discussion of an individual French research project.
 Unit 1 lasts 2 hours 30 minutes and is worth 40% of the A level.
-Unit 2 lasts 2 hours and is worth 30% of the A level.
-Unit 3 lasts 21-23 minutes and is worth 30% of the A level.
-Reading French Grammar for A level By P. Turk, G. Garcia Vandale Published by Hodder Education, ISBN 978-0340968529 AQA A Level Year 1 and AS French Student Book By R. Pike, C. Povey, P. Shannon Published by OUP, ISBN 978-0198366881
+Unit 2 lasts 2 hours and is worth 30% of the A level. - Reading -

+French Grammar for A level By P. Turk, G. Garcia Vandale Published by Hodder Education, ISBN 978-0340968529 AQA A Level Year 1 and AS French Student Book By R. Pike, C. Povey, P. Shannon Published by OUP, ISBN 978-0198366881 66 Light, refined, learned and noble, harmonious and orderly, clear and logical, the cooking of France is, in some strange manner, intimately linked to the genius of her greatest men.
+99 Marcel Rouff, journalist and writer Exam Board and Specification Codes AQA 7652 Head of Department Ana Abad Jara GEOGRAPHY